devopscenter/dcUtils/README.md

 found in the devopscenter/dcUtils repository on github.com.
 This repository is cloned during the initial install script:

-    RUN-ME-FIRST.sh.
+    RUN-ME-FIRST.sh

-This script will be placed into a shared directory and you will execute it from there.
+This script is found in the devops.center [dcBootstrap](https://github.com/devopscenter/dcBootstrap) repository and will normally be placed into a shared directory and you will execute it from there.
+However, you can cloning that repo and take a look at the [README](https://github.com/devopscenter/dcBootstrap#README.md) for more information about the script.
 It will ask a series of questions, what is your application name, what do you want for your username to be in the cloud environment, what directory do you want dcUtils cloned to, what directory do you want for your application development, etc.   The last step to RUN-ME-FIRST.sh is that a line will need to